• Skip to main content

 At one point they started circling the sky in unison filling the air with a piercing sound before taking turns to dive inside the cave at a speed up to 110 km/h (70 miles/h).
 An unforgettable experience.

-Despite the name of the site, they’re not really Swallows, but White-collared swifts.
+Despite the name of the site, they’re not really swallows, but White-collared swifts.
 Someone confused them with swallows, the name stuck and I guess dealing with a name change is too messy.

 We visited at sunset when the birds returned to the cave.
 Before you go check sunset times according to the season so you don’t miss it.
 Remember to give yourself plenty of time to arrive at the lookout and grab a good spot.